briancollins02/challenge10-OOP/README.md

 ## Usage

 to begin the program, type the command, "node index.js" and begin typing your information.
 Press enter to confirm your responses.
+Once you are finished and select to generate the team file, an html file will be generated in the output directory under the name 'team.html'.

 ## License